puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Verifying the Installer

 To verify the PE installer, you can import the Puppet Labs public key and run a cryptographic verification of the tarball you downloaded.
-The Puppet Labs public key is certified by several Puppet developers and should be available from public keyservers, such as `pgp.mit.edu`.
-You'll also need to have GNuPG installed and download the GPG signature (.asc file) associated with your PE version from the PE downloads page.
+The Puppet Labs public key is certified by Puppet and is available from public keyservers, such as `pgp.mit.edu`.
+You'll need to have GNuPG installed and you'll need to download the GPG signature (.asc file) associated with your PE version from the PE downloads page.

 To import the Puppet Labs public key, run: